Vaginal dryness

 Before the menopause the skin and tissues around your vagina are kept supple and moist by fluids and mucus.

-After the menopause your ovaries make less oestrogen.
+After the menopause your ovaries make less oestrogen and your body's level of oestrogen is lower.
 The lack of oestrogen leads to thinning of the tissues around your vagina and a reduction in the number of glands that make mucus.
-You may also lose some fat tissue from around the genital area.
+You may also lose some fat tissue from around the genital area and in the vaginal walls.
 This may make the area also look slightly different to how it was before the menopause.

-After the menopause at least half of women have some symptoms related to vaginal dryness.
-You are also more likely to experience symptoms as more years pass after your menopause.
+Vaginal dryness is a common symptom of the menopause; after the menopause at least half of women have some symptoms related to vaginal dryness and thinning of the vaginal tissue.
+You are also more likely to experience symptoms as more years pass after your menopause, and so you might not immediately realise that they are due to the menopause.
+You may also have other menopausal symptoms such as hot flashes.

 Cancer treatments